biotrain-latam/AI-pilot-course/Module 5 Train-the-trainer/README.md

 ### Collaborators

+Cath BrooksBank, EMBL-EBI, Principal Investigator

-Carla Valeria Filippi, Facultad de Agronomia, Universidad de la República, Uruguay
+Carla Valeria Filippi, Faculty of Agronomy, University of the Republic, Uruguay

-María Inés Fariello, Facultad de Ingeniería, Universidad de la República
+María Inés Fariello, Faculty of Engineering, University of the Republic

+Rebeca Campos, Faculty of Microbiology, Co-investigator, University of Costa Rica, Costa Rica

 ### Secondee